consiglionazionaledellericerche/jscontact-tools/README.md

 1. set the `usePropIds` property of the `VCard2JSContactConfig` object to `false`

-2. create a `VCard2JSContactIdsProfile` object and assign the `idsProfileToUse` of `VCard2JSContactConfig` object property with it
+2. create a `VCard2JSContactProfileIds` object and assign the `profileIdsToUse` of `VCard2JSContactConfig` object property with it

 ### RDAP Conversion Profile from jCard to JSContact Card

 A pre-defined conversion profile to convert a jCard instance inside an RDAP response [RFC9083](https://datatracker.ietf.org/doc/rfc9083/) is available.
 The values of the map keys used in such profile are defined in [draft-ietf-regext-rdap-jscontact](https://datatracker.ietf.org/doc/draft-ietf-regext-rdap-jscontact/).
-Additional setting rules are shown in the class RdapJSContactIdsProfile.
+Additional setting rules are shown in the class RdapProfileJSContactIds.

 <a name="jscontact-conversion"></a>
 ## JSContact Card Conversion